sweattep/modern_quotes/README.md

 >The automation of data-driven stories has freed up journalists to focus on writing critical, qualitative articles.

+>Too often the discussion of AVs center around the savings of replacing the driver with technology.
+The reality, however, is that AVs do little to erase this cost but rather replaces driver costs with employees of different skill sets such as IT technicians or concierges.
+Many have tried to keep pace with technology but are starting to understand that competitive advantages exist for a reason.

 >Control is an illusion

 >Evil words are for evil women, and they are for evil men